alicegodden/fishpi/README.md

 Export Data: You can export the complementary TE sequences to a CSV file or save the bar chart as an image file using the export buttons provided in the popup window, (Figure 1).

-*Figure 1- Graphic User interface for FishPi*
+*Figure 1- Graphic User interface for FishPi and results for dre-piRNA-1*
 ![GitHub Logo](https://github.com/alicegodden/fishpi/blob/main/FishPi_GUI.png)

 # Output results